d99kris/cpuusage/README.md

 Supported Platforms
 ===================
-Cpuusage is primarily developed and tested on Linux.
+Cpuusage is primarily developed and tested on Linux, but basic functionality should work in macOS / OS X as well.

 Installation
 ============